Kronkeli/name-application/README.md

 Basic functionalities include listing names in alphabetical and popularity order.
 REST API with HTTP-requests, graphical interface implemented with React.
 Back-end is handled with Node.js and Express framework.

-## Setup
+## Local development

 You will need Docker in order to build the project.
-Run the following command in the root directory:
+Run the following commands in the root directory:

 ```bash